Frequently Asked Questions

 What technology powers Canvs?

-Canvs leverages a patent-pending, large-scale clustering method that is tailored to handle big data.
+Canvs leverages a patented, large-scale clustering method that is tailored to handle big data.
 We have developed multiple breakthrough algorithms under the direction of one of the leading data scientists in America, our Chief Scientist, Professor Sam Hui, PhD, of the University of Houston’s Bauer School of Business.